Don’t Let Her Stay Summary, Characters and Themes

 Summary

-Richard, feeling betrayed, accuses Joanne of being mentally unstable.
-He leaves for a business trip, leaving Joanne alone with Chloe.
+When Richard leaves for a business trip, Joanne is left alone with Chloe.

-Chloe holds Evie hostage, revealing that Richard plans to kill Joanne and Evie to collect life insurance money, just like he allegedly did with Diane and Sophie.
-Joanne smells gasoline and realizes Chloe’s intentions.
+One night, Chloe holds Evie hostage, revealing that Richard plans to kill Joanne and Evie to collect life insurance money, just as he allegedly did with Diane and Sophie.
+Chloe claims she has been protecting Joanne all along.

-Joanne and Chloe escape with Evie, but Joanne returns to save Chloe.
-In the ensuing chaos, Richard is shot dead by Chloe, who claims it was in self-defense.
+Chloe and Joanne manage to escape the house with Evie, but Joanne, conflicted, returns to save Chloe.
+A confrontation erupts, and Richard is shot dead by Chloe, who insists it was in self-defense.

 Don't Let Her Stay Summary